 Is Driving Too Slow in the ‘Passing’ Lane Illegal in Maine?

-According to the Bangor Daily News, Maine is one of only 11 states in the country that has an actual law on the books that forbids use of the left lane if not engaging in passing another vehicle or moving over for vehicles attempting to merge onto a highway or interstate.
+According to the Bangor Daily News, Maine is one of 11 US states that has a law forbidding use of the left lane if not passing another vehicle or moving over for other vehicles attempting to merge onto a highway or interstate.

 Yes.
 While being pulled over for driving in the 'passing' lane isn't a common occurrence, it absolutely does happen.
 As Maine highways and interstates get busier, frustration grows for those drivers that camp in the left lane to avoid moving back and forth.
 In other states like Tennessee, they've enacted a 'slowpoke' law that could hang a $500 fine on drivers who drive in the left lane excessively.